 You’ll be able to explore planets, slice your friends in half with a lightsaber, and enjoy the standard slapstick humour Lego games have become known for in The Skywalker Saga, offering you hours of fun along the way.

 It might look like a cute, cosy fishing simulator, but Dredge is anything but.
-In this indie-darling, you will indeed be trawling the high seas as a fisherman, but you’ll quickly come to realise there’s a lot more than you realise hiding below the surface.
+In this indie-darling, you will indeed be trawling the high seas as a fisherman, but you’ll quickly come to realize there’s a lot more than just fish beneath the waves.

 With a Lovecraftian, cosmic horror vibe, Dredge has to be one of the best games to come out on Switch in recent years and we absolutely love it.